 Consider the sky at the opposite time of year.
 In June, July and August, the evening sky seen from the entire Earth is facing toward the center of the Milky Way galaxy.

-The galaxy is about 100,000 light-years across, and its center is some 25,000 to 28,000 light-years away from us here on Earth.
+The galaxy is about 100,000 light-years across.
+Its center is some 25,000 to 28,000 light-years away from us here on Earth.
 We don’t see into the exact center of the Milky Way, because it’s obscured by galactic dust.
-But during those Northern Hemisphere summer months (Southern Hemisphere winter months), as we peer edgewise into the galaxy’s disk, we’re gazing across some 75,000 light-years of star-packed space (the distance between us and the center, plus the distance beyond the center to the other side of the galaxy).
+But during those Northern Hemisphere summer months (Southern Hemisphere winter months), as we peer edgewise into the galaxy’s disk, we’re gazing across some 75,000 light-years of star-packed space.
+(75,000 light-years is the distance between us and the center, plus the distance beyond the center to the other side of the galaxy.)

 Thus – on June, July and August evenings – we’re looking toward the combined light of billions upon billions of stars.
 The combined light of so many distant stars gives the sky a hazy quality.

-Our spiral arm of the galaxy is called the Orion Arm, or sometimes the Orion Spur.
-It’s not one of the primary spiral arms of the Milky Way but only a “minor” spiral arm.
+Our spiral arm of the galaxy is the Orion Arm.
+It also goes by the name of the Orion Spur, Local Arm, Orion-Cygnus Arm or the Local Spur.
+It’s not one of the primary spiral arms of the Milky Way, just a “minor” spiral arm.
 Our local Orion Arm is some 3,500 light-years across.
 It’s approximately 10,000 light-years in length.
-Our sun, the Earth, and all the other planets in our solar system reside within this Orion Arm.
+Our entire solar system resides within this this Orion Arm.
 We’re located close to the inner rim of of this spiral arm, about halfway along its length.

 Perhaps you know the bright stars of the prominent constellation Orion the Hunter?
 This constellation is visible in the evening during Northern Hemisphere winter (Southern Hemisphere summer).
 The stars of mighty Orion also reside within the Orion Arm of the Milky Way.
-In fact, our arm of the galaxy is named for this constellation.
+In fact, scientists named our arm of the galaxy for this constellation.